att-innovate/charmander/docs/SCHEDULERAPI.md

 Scheduler-API
 -------------

-The Charmander-Scheduler offers a REST-like API to all the task scheduling functionality.
-We assume that Charmander is running at its default location at `172.31.1.11:7075`.
+The Charmander-Scheduler offers a REST-like API to its task scheduling functionality.
+For this documentation we assume that Charmander is running at its default location at `172.31.1.11:7075`.

 #### Admin API